Energy Meteorology and Geoinformation Systems

 Our strengths

-• Data Science, Data Fusion and Analytics
+• Data Science, Data Fusion, and Analytics

-• GIS-based modeling
+• GIS-based modeling (Geographic Information Systems)

-• Use of modern Artificial intelligence (AI) / Machine Learning
+• Use of modern AI/ML

 • Processing of extensive weather model and earth observation data